sublimitysoftwares/Ai-IndiaMart-Extension/README.md

 ### Usage workflow

 1. Click the extension icon to open the popup.
-2. Press **Start AI Agent** — the extension opens the IndiaMART Seller Portal and begins scraping.
+2. Press **Start Agent** — the extension opens the IndiaMART Seller Portal and begins scraping.
 3. Leads are filtered locally.
 Qualified leads show up in the popup with their details and filter reasons.
 4. (Optional) Toggle **Auto Contact** to let the agent handle follow-ups automatically.
 You can stop it anytime via **Stop Agent**.
 5. When you’re done, simply close the popup or use **Stop Agent** to halt refreshing and messaging.